 - Cook - quantity cookery / industrial catering

 Applicants must meet the following criteria:

-- In addition, students must be able to confirm that they will have the physical capability to safely withstand 4-8 hour sessions of working in the commercial kitchen environment.
+- Applicants must be able to confirm that they will have the physical capability to comply with relevant health and safety requirements and can safely withstand 4-8 hour sessions of working in the commercial kitchen environment.

 - For applicants whom English is not their first language may also be required to provide evidence of English language skills as listed.
 IELTS 5.5 Academic (no lower than 5.0 in ant subtest) issued within the last 2 years.
 For acceptable alternatives refer to the English Proficiency Outcomes Chart.

 Special Entry may be granted where evidence exists that the applicant can successfully complete the programme.